ook3D/ook3D/README.md

-### Im A 3D Environment Arist, Modder for GTA V / FiveM,
+### Im A 3D Environment Artist, Modder for GTA V / FiveM,
 and am relatively knowledgable in both Python and C#.

 If you have a question regarding GTA V Modding, i know the answer to it.